-6.3 Speed of repair and maintenance / instrument lifetime
+6.3 Repair and maintenance

 Dependability is not only a matter of reliability but also involves the reaction to problems; if the processing time of service and repairs is short, this contributes to the dependability.

 Hukseflux net radiometers are designed to allow easy maintenance and repair.
 The main maintenance actions are: